Applied Behavior Analysis

 Why Use ABA with Learners with ASD?

-What Are Components of High Quality ABA Services?
+What Are the Components of High-Quality ABA Services?

 ABA can take many forms when used with individuals with autism.
 A common misconception is that ABA only consists of 1:1 massed, discrete trial training.
 That is not the case.
 There are numerous applications of ABA, and programming should always reflect the specific strengths and weakness of the learners with ASD.
 In short, ABA is not a “one-size fits all” intervention.
 That said, research has indicated that high-quality ABA programs for learners with autism should contain the following elements Assessment and programming components: